-Located in the Great Central Valley, Sacramento, CA, is the state capital and nicknamed the City of Trees.
+Located in the Great Central Valley, Sacramento is the state capital and nicknamed the City of Trees.
 Situated at the confluence of two beautiful rivers, this city provides easy access to many other delightful attractions.
 San Francisco, Lake Tahoe, and Yosemite are all close by!
 The climate in Sacramento ranges from mild winters to gorgeous springs, hot summers, and amazing falls with trees of many colors.
 The Mercy Volunteers live in a Victorian era home in Midtown, Sacramento, which is close to the service sites, restaurants, art galleries, boutiques, and the capital.
 Public transportation is available and biking is also a very popular mode of transportation.

 Transportation: public and bikes